 STEM Designated Degree

-The Ph.D. in Business and Economics program contains an interdisciplinary curriculum that includes STEM fields, which qualifies the program as a STEM designated degree.
+Lehigh’s Ph.D. in Business and Economics is a STEM designated degree.

 The PhD Project University Partnership

-Looking for more information on the Ph.D. in Business and Economics Program at Lehigh?
-Please fill out the form below and we'll send you information on academics, upcoming events and more.
+Looking for more information about Ph.D. in Business and Economics at Lehigh Business?
+Please fill out the form below, and a member of our student recruitment team will be in touch.